Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Experiments

+Here we consider the search for exotic high-mass resonance events.
+The invariant mass is the protected variable, and the kinematic properties of the four jets produced in the experiment are used for training the auxiliary classifier (details in Section~\ref{sec:data}).

-The datasets contains 463,848 3b events, 62,993 4b events, and 44,196 signal events.
+The dataset contains 463,848 3b events, 62,993 4b events, and 44,196 signal events.
 This was split into training data (3b: 50k, signal: 40k), validation data (3b: 120k) and test data (3b $\approx$ 294k, 4b $\approx$ 63k, signal $\approx$ 4k).
-The 3b and signal training data are used to fit a random forest classifier with 1000 trees and minimal node size as 100 samples.
-The 3b validation data is used to train CDOT Algorithm in Appendix~\ref{app::decorr} using Approach 2.
-The test data is used for evaluation of the decorrelation algorithm and the bump-hunting test.
-To check the robustness of our procedure to background misspecification, the classifier and CDOT training are performed on the 3b background and not the 4b background, whereas the test is performed on the 4b background.
-The kinematics of 3b events are similar, but not exactly the same, as those of 4b background events \citep{cms2022search} and hence this is a good check of the robustness of the pipeline to moderate background misspecification.
+The 3b and signal training data are used to fit a random forest classifier with 1000 trees and a minimal node size of 100 samples.
+The 3b validation data is used to train the CDOT Algorithm in Appendix~\ref{app::decorr} using Approach 2.
+The test data is used for the evaluation of the decorrelation algorithm and the signal detection test.
+This experiment is also used to check the robustness of our procedure to background misspecification, as the training is performed on the 3b background, whereas the test is performed on the 4b background.

 Figure \ref{img:4bnoDecorrelation} shows the effect of sculpting produced on the 4b background when signal enrichment is performed using the non-decorrelated classifier.
 In contrast, Figure \ref{img:3b4bDecorrelation} displays the distributions after decorrelating the classifier using CDOT.
-Note that even though CDOT is trained on just the 3b background, it is robust to decorrelating both the 3b test background as well as the 4b background.
+Note that though CDOT is trained on just the 3b background, it is robust to decorrelating the 4b background too.

 Finally, we turn to signal detection.
-The proposed test, see \cref{eq:censored_MLE_test}, depends on fitting the background with the Bernstein basis, see \cref{eq:bernstein_basis}, which is supported on the interval $[0,1]$.
+The proposed test \eqref{eq:censored_MLE_test} depends on fitting the background with the Bernstein basis \eqref{eq:bernstein_basis}, which is supported on the interval $[0,1]$.
 Since the $3b$ and $4b$ data sets are not supported on the unit interval, we map them to this interval.
 A visual inspection of the $3b$ background data in the validation dataset indicates that it decreases approximately exponentially.
 Thus, we transform all data in this section using the inverse CDF function of an exponential.
 Namely, given an observation, we apply the function $m \mapsto 1 - \exp\left\{- r \cdot (m - b)\right\}$, where $b$ is the minimum invariant mass of the $3b$ validation background and $r=0.003$, which provide an adequate fit to the data.